Lobethal-Lutheran-School/LLS-STEM-Runner/README.md

 and these differences have to be reflected in the ST7565 driver code, namely, stlcd.h, for the T4 v2 component tester to work.

+## Custom sprites

+Custom sprites can be made to replace the T-Rex, ground, or obstacles

+Tools for this are in sprite_tools

+It is recommended that sprites of the same height and width are used until the code has been refactored further.
+Currently, the runner_sprites.h file has a dog option enabled, and the T-Rex commented out.

 ## Project details